OpenNebula/docs/source/installation_and_configuration/automatic_deployment/one_deploy_tutorial_shared_ds.rst

    #.
 Run the playbooks.
    #.
 Verify the installation.

-.. important:: This tutorial was designed and tested using Ubuntu 24.04 or 22.04 for all servers involved (i.e. OpenNebula front-end and hypervisor nodes) using a virtual environment with `Poetry <https://python-poetry.org/>`__ .
+.. important:: This tutorial was designed and tested using Ubuntu 24.04 and 22.04 for all servers involved (i.e. OpenNebula front-end and hypervisor nodes) using a virtual environment with `Poetry <https://python-poetry.org/>`__.
 For information on other installation methods and OSes, please refer to the `OneDeploy Wiki <https://github.com/OpenNebula/one-deploy/wiki>`__.

 Requirements
 ^^^^^^^^^^^^^^^^^^^^^^

-The following requirements must be met for your cloud hosts (Front-end and hypervisors):
+The cloud hosts (i.e. the OpenNebula Front-end and Hypervisors) must meet the following requirements:

    * Ubuntu 22.04 or 24.04 with Netplan >=0.105
-   * Passwordless SSH login, as root, from the front-end node to the hypervisors nodes
+   * Passwordless SSH login, as root, from the Front-end node to the Hypervisors nodes
-   * The user that will perform the installation needs to be able to sudo to root account
+   * The user that will perform the installation needs to be able to sudo to the root account
-   * A range of free IPs in the same network connecting the Front-end and hypervisors
+   * A range of free IPs in the same network connecting the Front-end and Hypervisors

-In this tutorial we assume there is a NFS server already available for your cloud.
-In this example we assume that the following structure is created in the NFS/NAS sever:
+In this tutorial we assume that an NFS server is already available for your cloud.
+In this example the server shares the ``/storage/one_datastores`` directory, owned by UID 9869:

 .. prompt:: bash # auto